near/NEPs/text/0000-transaction-refactoring.md

 - fetch account for the given `signed_id`
 - fetch access key for the given `signed_id` and `public_key`
 - verify access key `nonce`
+- get the current price of gas
-- compute total required balance for the transaction, including action fees, deposits and prepaid fees.
+- compute total required balance for the transaction, including action fees (in gas), deposits and prepaid gas.
 - verify account balance is larger than required balance.
 - verify actions are allowed by the access key permissions, e.g. if the access key only allows function call, then need to verify receiver, method name and allowance.